alfrepo/blog/content/docs/notes/article000048.md

 **Why this variant wont work!**

 - In Azure Service Bus, it’s **not possible to subscribe to a single partition only**.
-- Hence one instance **can will not be able to choose**, which partition / sessionIds to consume.
+- Hence one instance **will not be able to choose** the partition / sessionIds to consume.

 See
 <https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-partitioning>